PartImageNet: A Large, High-Quality Dataset of Parts

 \subsection{Part-based Models}

-Understanding parts is a long-standing problem in computer vision and a rich history of research on this topic exists.
-Starting from deformable templates by Yuille \cite{yuille1992feature}, plenty of different models \cite{felzenszwalb2005pictorial, weber2000unsupervised, fei2006one, zhu2007stochastic, girshick2011object} have been proposed to explicitly model parts and their spatial relations to the whole object.
-These approaches mainly share a common learning strategy: 1) unsupervised learning, 2) explicit clustering to obtain the parts, 3) modeling the spatial relation between parts.
-Undoubtedly, these works point to an important research direction that enables vision models to represent objects and understanding scenes in an interpretable way.
-In the era of deep learning, the research of part-based models mainly focuses on two directions: part discovery for learning parts in an unsupervised manner and applications of part-based models to downstream tasks.
+Modeling objects in terms of parts is a long-standing problem in computer vision and there is rich history of research on this topic.
+Starting from Pictorial Structures in the early 1970's \cite{fischler1973representation}, plenty of different models \cite{yuille1992feature,felzenszwalb2005pictorial,weber2000unsupervised,fei2006one,zhu2007stochastic,girshick2011object} have been proposed to explicitly model parts and their spatial relations to the whole object.
+There have been a variety of technical approaches but a common theme is that object-part models provide rich representations of objects and help interpretablity.
+In recent years, partly due to the availability of big data, research on part-based models also includes part segmentation and unsupervised part exploitation.

-\textbf{Part Discovery.} Due to the lack of annotated data, the research on part discovery mainly focused on unsupervised learning of a simple sparse set of keypoints.
-Thewlis et al. \cite{thewlis2017unsupervised} propose to enforce equivariance of landmark locations under artificial transformations of images.
-Zhang et al. \cite{zhang2018unsupervised} introduce an autoencoder framework to do the reconstruction task which gives visual meaning to the landmarks.
-Jakab \cite{jakab2018conditional} proposes to condition the generation on a landmark representation from another image.
-Lorenz et al. \cite{Lorenz_2019_CVPR} learn representations by simultaneously exploiting the invariance and equivariance constraints between synthetically transformed images and disentangling the shape and appearance of objects.
-However, suffering from the lack of strong supervision, the results produced by these methods are not satisfactory, because they can only generate meaningful part segmentation in a few simple scenarios such as face parts, human body parts and rigid objects and are not robust to the variations.
+\textbf{Supervised Part Segmentation} Annotated human parts datasets have long existed and there has been much work \cite{chen2014articulated,xia2017joint} on human part detection and semantic segmentation of human parts.
+Sun et al. \cite{sun2018beyond} proposed to exploit part-level features for pedestrian image description and thus facilitate person retrieval.
+There has also been some work \cite{xia2017joint,wang2015joint} on semantic segmentation of parts of a limited class of other objects.